Philippines' Duterte rails at U.S. 'monkeys' for halting gun sale

 "Look at these monkeys, the 26,000 firearms we wanted to buy, they don't want to sell," Duterte said during a televised speech.

-"Son of a bitch, we have many home-made guns here.
+"Son of a bitch, we have many homemade guns here.
 These American fools."

-More than 2,300 people have been killed in police operations or by suspected vigilantes as part of Duterte's anti-narcotics campaign, which was the lynchpin of his election campaign.
+More than 2,300 people have been killed in police operations or by suspected vigilantes as part of Duterte's anti-narcotics effort, which was the linchpin of his election campaign.

-Duterte has vented his anger at the United States for raising concerns about the extra-judicial killings.
+Duterte has vented his anger at the United States for raising concerns about the extrajudicial killings.

 "That's why I was rude at them, because they were rude at me," he said.

 According to procedures in Washington, the State Department informs Congress when international weapons sales are in the works.
-Aides said the State Department had been informed Cardin would oppose the deal during the prenotification process, thus halting the sale.
+Aides said the State Department had been informed Cardin would oppose the deal during the prenotification process, thus effectively halting the sale.

+"Committee staff told State that Cardin would block it if it was sent forward.
+They haven't sent it.
+Does that mean it has been stopped?
+I guess that depends on your definition.
+It would be highly unusual for State to move it forward with explicit opposition," a Senate aide said on Wednesday.

+Kirby, the State Department spokesman, said he was barred from commenting on the status of the sale, while stressing the U.S. commitment to the U.S.-Philippines alliance.

+Speaking with troops at Fort Leonard Wood in Missouri, U.S. Defense Secretary Ash Carter said the long-standing military alliance had benefited both nations.

+"We continue to regard them as an ally.
+Obviously we're having conversations with the government of the Philippines about the future of that.
+That has been good for the Philippines, it is good for the United States," Carter said in response to a serviceman's question.

-The Philippine police chief, Ronald dela Rosa, on Tuesday expressed disappointment that police would not get the M4 rifles, which he said were reliable.
+The Philippine police chief, Ronald dela Rosa, who has expressed disappointment that police might not get the M4 rifles, held a news conference where he showed a letter from the supplier, SIG Sauer, saying it had been advised by State that the application for the export license was proceeding normally.

+If it does not go ahead, dela Rosa said, "We have many options and it's their loss, not ours, if the report is true."

 Duterte reiterated that Russia and China had shown willingness to sell arms to the Philippines, but he would wait to see if his military wanted to continue using U.S. weapons.